 Each and every time you visit the site, this Start Here page serves as a great reminder of all the most important areas you’ll want to visit.
 Ready to find the perfect franchise for you?
 Start here:

 There are many different metrics you can look at when searching for a top franchise.
 Two that Franchise Chatter users have frequently asked for are rankings of franchises by average annual revenues and average annual profits.
 How you interpret these lists, however, takes a little bit of guidance because the way average revenues and average profits are reported varies from franchise to franchise, and some don’t report either one at all.
-But don’t worry, the introduction to these lists tells you everything you need to know about how to use them.
+But don’t worry – the introduction to these lists tells you everything you need to know about how to use them.

-Another useful way to jumpstart your search for the perfect franchise match is to take this free franchise matching quiz.
-All you have to do is answer a short series of questions and then you’ll receive a customized list of franchises that best match the answers you gave.
+Another useful way to jump-start your search for the perfect franchise match is to take this free franchise matching quiz.
+All you have to do is answer a short series of questions, and then you’ll receive a customized list of franchises that best match the answers you gave.
 It’s a quick, easy way to generate a shortlist of opportunities that might include the franchise of your dreams!

-There is a difference between franchise costs (the startup money you’ll need to set up and launch the location), as mentioned above, and the franchise fees, which are the amounts you pay to the franchisor upon signing a franchise agreement.
+There’s a difference between franchise costs (the startup money you’ll need to set up and launch the location), as mentioned above, and the franchise fees, which are the amounts you pay to the franchisor upon signing a franchise agreement.
 The main item here is the initial franchise fee that you pay to the franchisor for the privilege of buying into a proven business concept.
 Most franchises will also require regular royalty fees and marketing fees (for regional/national advertising), typically paid on a weekly or monthly basis as long as you remain a franchisee.
 If your franchise contract is terminated for cause, you’ll likely have to pay liquidated damages.
 When your franchise agreement expires, you’ll need to pay a renewal fee if you sign a new franchise agreement.
 You’ll also learn about any other fees you have to pay to the franchisor or a third party.

 When you’re considering a particular franchise, it’s nice to hear from the people directly involved with the company.
 Exclusive to Franchise Chatter, the Q&A section features interviews with executives and/or franchisees so you can get to know a franchise better – beyond just looking at the numbers.
-It’s also a great way to find out about the latest news and developments at the franchise being covered, and often includes insightful advice to prospective franchisees.
+It’s also a great way to find out about the latest news and developments at the franchise being covered, and it often includes insightful advice to prospective franchisees.